-The gardens in the island are very popular among locals to do picnics or just to walk around in a quiet and beautiful environment.
+The gardens on the island are very popular among locals to do picnics or just walk around in a quiet and beautiful environment.
 You can reach the island by felucca or motorboat from Aswan’s pier.

 Observe the lifestyle of the Nubian village at Elephantine Island